vaulttec/grafana-provisioner/README.md

-# Ansible playbook to provision Grafana organizations with datasource and LDAP group mapping
+# Grafana Provisioner
+This project provides an Ansible playbook for provisioning a Grafana server running in Kubernetes.
+The playbook will provision
+- Grafana organizations (defined in `tenants.yml`) with Loki data source
+- Grafana LDAP configuration (stored in k8s secret `config-toml') with the organization's group mappings

+The playbook can be executed manually or executed as a one-off job in Kubernetes via the provided Helm chart (e.g. for GitOps via ArgoCD).

 ## Requirements
 - Ansible v2.9+